Drygrange Old Bridge: Design

 The Old Bridge has a central span of 105 ft, with two side spans of 55 ft, and a smaller arch in the south abutment.
 The central arch has a rise of 34 ft.
 The rounded cutwaters are carried up to the level of the roadway and are topped with angular pedestrian refuges.

 Hollow spandrels reduce the weight of the structure, an innovation by Thomas Telford.
 The bridge has been modified by raising the level of the roadway on the approaches to make it more level, but the level of the original roadway can be seen in the string course on the exterior of the bridge.

-It is near to the Roman settlement of Trimontium, which is to the south-west of the viaduct.
+It is near to the Roman settlement of Trimontium (‘three hills’ in Latin), which is to the south-west of the viaduct.
 To the west of the bridge is the Leaderfoot Viaduct, a disused railway viaduct, and to the east of the Old Bridge is its modern successor.
-This group of three bridges is sometimes known as Tripontium.
+This group of three bridges is sometimes known as Tripontium (‘three bridges’ in Latin), a modern version of the Roman name.